zammad/zammad-documentation/appendix/single-sign-on.rst

    **Important:**
    Above does not apply to existing third party authentications.
    Please check our `third party authentication page <https://admin-docs.zammad.org/en/latest/settings/security.html#third-party-applications>`_ before!
-This may safe time for you.
+This may save your time.

 .. hint:: 😵 **Still puzzled and got lost?**

    No worries, we got you covered.
-If you require, we'll gleadly provide commercial support on this topic.
+If you require, we'll gladly provide commercial support on this topic.
-   Our Consultants will gladly tailor a custom workshop for you - `just drop us a line <https://zammad.com/contact>`_.
+   Our consultants will gladly tailor a custom workshop for you - `just drop us a line <https://zammad.com/contact>`_.

-Requirenments
+Requirements
 =============

 Please ensure that the following points apply to you and your environment: